 • Very demanding schedule

-• Students who want to get to the airlines as soon as possible
+• Those who want to get to the airlines as soon as possible

-• Students who can forego student loans in order to save more now and earn more in the long term
+• People who can forego student loans in order to save more now and earn more in the long term

 • Students who are positive they want this career